 1.The product doesn’t end up in landfill.
 2. By refurbishing the chair/desk/electrical item for continued use, a replacement product is not required minimising the carbon footprint of the individual.

-We practise what we preach, Each week our electrician tests and repairs electrical goods with resale value.
+We practise what we preach.
 Every day our members and staff repair, refurbish and resurrect found furniture and industrial items for sale.
 Our entire building is refurbished, repaired and fitted out with salvaged building materials.

 No!
 Currently with the support of 21 councils we run a Collection and Rehoming Service to help customers locate other reuse organisations who might accept goods that The Bower is unable to accept.
 We have developed a line of in-house re-manufactured products from discarded products and materials.
 The Bower also run a range of workshops to promote Reuse and Repair.
 We hold workshops in Recycled Art, basic carpentry, Furniture Restoration and Repair, Introductory Upholstery, Furniture Painting, Mosaics, and our weekly Repair Café.
 We believe that educating people to look at their items in a new way and giving them the tools to renovate, upcycle or refurbish items that may be seen as waste will have a positive impact on the amount of ‘waste’ going into landfill.